-Although having a passion for fitness and teaching is helpful for becoming a personal trainer, the desire alone is not enough to pursue this career.
-You must obtain a personal trainer certification through an accredited organization such as the International Sports Sciences Association, founded in 1988.
-ISSA claims to have 180,000 students and alumni worldwide.
+Having a passion for fitness and teaching is helpful for becoming a personal trainer, but the desire alone is not enough to pursue this career.
+To work in most health clubs or studios, you must have a personal trainer certification.

 There are several accredited certification organizations, one of which is the International Sports Sciences Association, or ISSA.
 ISSA was founded in 1988 and has certified 200,000 people worldwide.
 A distance learning and certification organization, ISSA offers 12 fitness certification courses, including its personal training certification course.

 You have four months from the date of your enrollment to complete your personal trainer certification coursework.
 If you are unable to complete the course in that timeframe, you may apply for a free two-month extension.
 According to the ISSA website, the majority of students are able to complete the course within 10 weeks.
 The coursework is self-paced, so you may study at your own speed.

 The ISSA final exam is open book and online.
 You can take the exam from home using all your study materials.
 You may complete the exam at your own pace -- all at once or over multiple sessions.
 You may also change answers after you have entered them before submitting the exam.
 There is also a hardcopy version of the exam which you may mail in if you do not have online access.

 The personal trainer certification course covers topics related to physical fitness and health, program development, anatomy and physiology, kinesiology and biomechanics and nutrition.
 Each topic is addressed in terms of how it relates to strength, cardiovascular training, flexibility training and body composition.
 Course materials are continually updated to provide the most up-to-date information, according to the ISSA website.

 The ISSA personal trainer certification course costs $599, at the time of publication, and includes the following:

 - hardcopy and digital version of the main course text

 - practice exam and section quizzes